Global oil production has continued to rise over the years. Here’s a look at the top 10 oil-producing countries of 2018.

 2. Saudi Arabia

-Production: 12,090,000 bpd
+Production: 12,419,000 bpd

-Production: 11,210,000 bpd
+Production: 11,401,000 bpd

-Production: 4,958,000 bpd
+Production: 5,295,000 bpd

 Next on this list of the top 10 oil-producing countries is Canada.
-It boosted its annual oil production to 4,958,000 bpd in 2017, more than 2016’s 4,594,000 bpd.
+It boosted its annual oil production to 5,295,00 bpd in 2018, surging past 2017’s output levels of 4,964,000 bpd.

 Nearly all of Canada’s proven oil reserves are located in Alberta, and according to the province’s government, 97 percent of oil reserves there are in the form of oil sands.
 Energy exports to the US account for the vast majority of Canada’s total energy exports.
 However, because of economic and political considerations, Canada is developing ways to diversify its trading partners, especially by expanding ties with emerging markets in Asia.

-However, there’s no telling if that will occur, because the federal court found that the environmental review previously conducted was insufficient.
+However, there’s no telling if that will occur, because the federal court found that a previous environmental review is insufficient.
 Now the pipeline is up for review again, with a new environmental impact study due to be released in 2019.

-Production: 4,779,000 bpd
+Production: 4,816,000 bpd

 China’s annual oil output decreased in 2017, going down to 4,779,000 bpd from 4,863,000 bpd in 2016.
-China is the world’s second-largest consumer of oil and moved from being the second-largest net importer of oil to the largest in 2014.
+While output was up in 2018 at 4,816,000 bpd, it did not exceed 2016 production numbers.
+China is the world’s second largest consumer of oil and moved from being the second largest net importer of oil to the largest in 2014.

-Production: 4,695,000 bpd
+Production: 4,616,000 bpd

 Blocking Iran’s access to crude carriers will have a huge impact on the nation’s oil industry, as well as its largest buyers in Asia.
 In fact, some predict that this could halve Iran’s daily crude shipments.
 As a counter, the European Union has launched its own offering to Iran; it hopes to preserve the Iran nuclear deal in exchange for enacting a blocking statute that would allow European companies to do business with Iran during the embargo.

-Time will tell how the nation reacts to these developments, but in the meantime, Iran has vowed to break the sanctions and “continue selling oil.”
+Time will tell how the nation reacts to these developments, but in the meantime, Iran has vowed to break the sanctions and continue selling oil.

 8. United Arab Emirates

-Production: 3,721,000 bpd
+Production: 3,791,000 bpd

-Production: 3,363,000 bpd
+Production: 3,428,000 bpd

 According to the EIA, total primary energy consumption in Brazil has nearly doubled in the past decade because of sustained economic growth.
 The largest share of Brazil’s total energy consumption is oil and other liquid fuels, followed by hydroelectricity and natural gas.
 The recent surge in production and exports is said to be the result of years of large investments by state-run Petróleo Brasileiro (Petrobras); they are said to now be paying off due to higher oil prices.
 According to Reuters, “the nation hopes to use higher oil sales to help drag its economy out of a two-year recession.”

-Production: 2,825,000 bpd
+Production: 2,870,000 bpd

 Kuwait’s oil and gas sector accounts for about 60 percent of country’s GDP and about 95 percent of its export revenues.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Securities Disclosure: I, Amanda Kay, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Georgia Williams, hold no direct investment interest in any company mentioned in this article.